 For more information on credit, visit this course.

-Perch is a platform created by college students to help build your credit score by using your tuition and housing agreements as forms of creditworthiness.
-To listen to the podcast, read through the blog, and learn about how it works, visit getperch.app.
+Altro is a platform created by college students to help build your credit score by using your tuition and housing agreements as forms of creditworthiness.
+To listen to the podcast, read through the blog, and learn about how it works, visit altro.app.

 Credit cards are financial tools that allow you to pay for goods and services “on credit” with the idea that you will repay them at the end of every billing cycle.
 When choosing between credit cards, keep in mind that they vary between annual fees, rewards, and benefits, interest rates, etc.